CoryReeve/shadowcrud/README.md

-# shadowcrud
+# Shadowcrud
-CRUD for Shadowrun character.
-Tracks basic stats
+CRUD for Shadowrun characters.
+Tracks basic information and stats